fubar2/galaxy_tf_overlay/README.md

 about 20-30 seconds, then browse to (http://localhost:8080)[http://localhost:8080] If a Galaxy server appears, proceed with the login instructions above and you should see a history containing all the example tools.

+## Local installation and admin login

+Only an administrator can execute the ToolFactory.
+Any new administrator email must be added to *galaxytf/config/galaxy.yml* in the *admin_users* setting.
+Do not allow any spaces between addresses, and restart the server for them to become active.
+Do not remove the default admin *toolfactory@galaxy.org* or the ToolFactory will always fail because it depends on that API key in scripts.

 ## Basic idea
 The ToolFactory is a Galaxy tool, with an automated *XML code generator*, that converts *working* scripts and Conda dependencies, into ordinary Galaxy tools.